Fresno Dog Bite Lawyers

 - The defendant owns or was in charge of the dog.

-- The incident occurred in a public place or while the victim was legally on private property.
+- It occurred in a public place or while the victim was legally on private property.

 - The dog bite injured the victim.